Kayli/logspub/psychology/psychology.md

     - expressing in words, gestures, symbols

 - letting go of fantasies (forms of denial) that
-  - some things can be fixed
+  - all things can be fixed (some can, but fixing all may not be practical)
-  - there is always hope for change
+  - there is always hope for change (hope is not enough)

 - healthy daydreaming
   - helps you identify things missing in your life